Musical Theatre Auditions

 Monologues

-• One monologue from a published (or written by a professional writer) play.
-A professional writer is someone whose plays have been produced, but may not have been professionally published.
+• OPTION A: One monologue from a published play or written by a professional writer.
+(A professional writer is someone whose plays have been produced, but may not have been professionally published.)

-• Dance media can be self-choreographed, but must be a solo video of you.
+• Dance media can be “self-choreographed”, but it must be a solo video of you.
 This can include a show, competition, or other performance so long as you are clearly featured on your own.

-• Execute a brief series of plié, tendu and grande battement; and also pirouette en déhors (to both sides), and grand jeté across the floor.
+• OPTION A: Show us your best version of ballet.
+Please include a brief series of plié, tendu, and grande battement, a pirouette en déhors (to both sides), and one or more grand jeté across the floor.

 • The wildcard is optional, as we comply with the MTCP prescreen requirements.
 However, we would love to see a wildcard option if you are able to share one.